yitang/.emacs.d/docs/mu4e__email_client.rst

     (yt/email-icloud)

-when I sent an email, it will promote and ask for email, I only need type once per Emacs session, also, I can save the password to an *.authoty* file.
+when I send an email, it will prompt and ask for email address, I only need to type once per Emacs session, also, I can save the password to an *.authoty* file.